-These aren’t huge discounts in most cases, but they’re certain nice when you can use them.
+These aren’t huge discounts in most cases, but they’re certainly nice when you can use them.
 Especially if you get travel reimbursed or fly those airlines a lot.

-- Omni – 15% off best available rate and free cancellation
+- Omni – Up to 20% off best available rate and flexible cancellation privileges

 I love Hilton Gold status for the free breakfast.
 And if you stay at Hilton hotels often, you can get: